hcfalkow/ASC-ODE-team08/docs/intro.md

 ```

-The result of this simulation in phase space is shown below, where a comparison between the three stepper methods, the explicit Euler, the implicit Euler, and the improved Euler method, has been made:
+The result of this simulation in time and phase space is shown below, where a comparison between the three stepper methods, the explicit Euler, the implicit Euler, and the improved Euler method, has been made:

 <p align="center">